-The popular proprietary password manager 1Password has full support for the Linux platform, including integration with GNOME, KDE desktops, and any window manager.
-An applet called from the system tray is implemented to manage passwords.
-Of the distributions, support for Debian, Ubuntu, CentOS, Fedora, Arch Linux and RHEL is declared.
-Additionally, self-sufficient packages in snap format and a universal assembly supplied in the .tar.gz archive have been prepared.
+The popular proprietary password manager 1Password now has full platform support Linux, including integration with the GNOME and KDE desktops, as well as any window managers.
+A password management applet is available, accessible from the system tray.
+Support is declared for the following distributions: Debian, Ubuntu, CentOS, Fedora, Arch Linux and RHEL.
+Additionally, self-contained snap packages and a universal build, delivered in a .tar.gz archive, have been prepared.

 Of the features, automatic activation of a dark theme based on the selected GTK theme, support for accessing external resources via FTP, SSH and SMB, integration of support for X11 clipboards, support for GNOME Keyring and KDE Wallet, control API based on DBUS and command line, integration with a screen saver and services called when the system is inactive.

-The keystore provided by the Linux kernel is used to securely communicate between components such as the desktop and browser password manager.
-The Linux version also introduces some new features not yet seen in the macOS, Windows, iOS, and Android releases: secure file attachment, document archiving, password security visibility interface, access logging, a quick search feature, and a new interface design concept.
+To ensure secure interaction between components, such as the desktop password manager and the browser, the kernel-provided Linux key storage.
+In the version for Linux also presented some new features that are not yet available in the releases for macOS, Windows, iOS and Android: secure file attachments, document archiving, an interface for visually assessing password security, access logging, a quick search function, and a new interface design concept.

 Source: opennet.ru